operasoftware/devopera/tv/_posts/2014-08-22OperaTvStoreEmulator4x.md

 ## About the Opera TV Emulator 4.x

-The Opera TV Emulator allows web developer to test HTML5 and CE-HTML content for TVs and other appliances running the [Opera Devices SDK][2], as well as HTML-based applications for the [Opera TV Store][3].
+The Opera TV Store Emulator allows web developers to test HTML5 and CE-HTML content for TVs and other appliances running the [Opera Devices SDK][2], as well as HTML-based applications for the [Opera TV Store][3]  to see how it will behave under Opera TV Store.

 [2]: http://www.opera.com/business/devices/
 [3]: http://www.opera.com/business/tv/store/